Roku Revenue Flat in Q4, Roku Channel Reaches 100 Million U.S. Viewers - NewsBreak

 Roku also touted a new milestone: In Q4, the Roku Channel reached U.S. households with an estimated 100 million people (up from 80 million a year prior), according to the company.

 In 2022, Roku grew overall Platform segment revenue 20%, to $2.7 billion, through higher ad sales, distribution of streaming services and FAST channels, Roku Pay and its media and entertainment (M&E) promotional offerings.
 Platform revenue in Q4 was up 5%, to $731 million.
-Roku’s Devices revenue fell 18%, to $135.8 million.
+Revenue in Roku’s newly renamed Devices segment (previously called Player) fell 18%, to $135.8 million; the Devices segment now includes licensing arrangements with service operators and TV brands in addition to hardware sales.

 Meanwhile, operating expenses jumped 71% in the fourth quarter, to $614.3 million.
 Roku said it has been “adjusting our operations and operating expense profile to better manage through the challenging macro environment.”
 It expects operating expense growth to decline over the course of the 2023, from a roughly 40% increase in Q1 to a “single-digit” uptick by Q4.